skhan4321/style_transfer/README.md

 limitations under the License. <br>
  <h4><br>
 Acknowledgments </h4><br>
-Manuel Lara - guidance and instruction through this project <br>
 Google Brain - created the model and documentation that was easily accessed on TensorFlow  <br>
  <br>